Lahore Metrobus: Expansion

 The Punjab Government in April 2015 approved the expansion of Lahore Metrobus.
-15 km track will be added on current route.
-On Northern end it will be expanded 10 km from Shahdara to Kala Shah Kaku and on Southern end it will be expanded 5 km from Gajjumata to Kahna.
+15-kilometre track will be added on current route.
+On Northern end it will be expanded 10 kilometres from Shahdara to Kala Shah Kaku and on Southern end it will be expanded 5 kilometres from Gajjumata to Kahna.

 Incidents

 Overheating vehicles, May 2013

-During late May 2013, the Metrobuses started to develop an over-heating problem as the temperatures in the city crossed 45°C. The air-conditioners gave way and the engines started blowing fumes.
+During late May 2013, the Metrobuses started to develop an over-heating problem as the temperatures in the city crossed 45 C. The air-conditioners gave way and the engines started blowing fumes.
 Passengers had to bear sweltering heat in the congested buses as well as constant stoppages.
-Punjab Metrobus Authority's public relations officer, Amir Masood, told the media that when the buses were imported the manufacturers, Sweden-based Volvo and China-based Sunwin, were told to provide buses that could remain operational in temperatures approaching 51 °C. When the operation error came to surface, Masood said that the suppliers are being fined and the further import of buses from them is halted.
+Punjab Metrobus Authority's public relations officer, Amir Masood, told the media that when the buses were imported the manufacturers, Sweden-based Volvo and China-based Sunwin, were told to provide buses that could remain operational in temperatures approaching 51 C. When the operation error came to surface, Masood said that the suppliers are being fined and the further import of buses from them is halted.
 To counter the problem, new air-conditioning units were fitted in the buses in late June 2013.

 Related Projects

-The Punjab Government, in the development program of 2013-14, proposed similar Metrobus projects for Rawalpindi, Faisalabad and Multan.
+The Punjab Government, in the development program of 2013–14, proposed similar Metrobus projects for Rawalpindi, Faisalabad and Multan.
 Metrobus in Islamabad-Rawalpindi Metrobus was inaugurated on 4 June 2015 by the Prime Minister.

-Multan Metrobus was inaugurated on 24 January 2017 by PM Nawaz Sharif.Faisalabad Metrobus is planned.
+Multan Metrobus was inaugurated on 24 January 2017 by PM Nawaz Sharif.
+Faisalabad and Gujranwala Metrobus Projects are under construction.
+Sargodha and Sialkot Metro Bus Projects are planned.